avourakis/Coronavirus-SMS-Alert/README.md

 ## Motivation:
 Due to the recent coronavirus outbreak in Asia, people from the rest of the world are growing concerned that the virus will continue to spread and eventually reach their country; therefore this script is meant to help people set up alert triggers for when their country reaches a certain number of confirmed cases.
-This way, they can begin to take necessary action.
+This way, they can begin to prepare by taking necessary action.

 The Coronavirus global data is scraped from this dashboard provided by Johns Hopkins CSSE: https://arcg.is/0fHmTX